 Postnatal massages are a particularly nice practice in Asia.
 Who doesn’t enjoy a little spa treatment after hard labour?
 They are recommended because they’re supposed to help blood circulation, aid weight loss, relief tensed muscles and promote overall recovery.

 Found this article useful?
-Share it with any would-be parents you know.
+Share it with any parents-to-be you know.